Constraining parameters of low mass merging compact binary systems with Einstein Telescope alone: The plan of the analysis

 and

-In order to constrain the angles defining the strain in the detector, we use the ratios of signal to noise in each segment.
-The SNR for $i^{th}$ segment in $j^{th}$ detector can be written using equation (\ref{snr}) as:
+In order to constrain the angles defining the strain in the detector, we use the ratios of SNR in each segment.
+The SNR for $i^{th}$ segment in $j^{th}$ detector can be written using Eq. (\ref{snr}) as:

 where,

 and